smyrgeorge/log4k/README.md

 ![GitHub issues](https://img.shields.io/github/issues/smyrgeorge/log4k)
 [![Kotlin](https://img.shields.io/badge/kotlin-2.0.21-blue.svg?logo=kotlin)](http://kotlinlang.org)

-The missing logger for Kotlin Multiplatform.
+A Comprehensive Logging and Tracing Solution for Kotlin Multiplatform.

-This project aims to develop a logger designed for Kotlin Multiplatform that operates asynchronously and is event-driven at its core.
+This project provides a robust, event-driven logging and tracing platform specifically designed for Kotlin Multiplatform (also compatible with the Java ecosystem).
+Built with coroutines and channels at its core, it offers asynchronous, scalable logging across multiple platforms.
-Built from the ground up, log4k leverages Kotlin’s coroutines and channels to deliver efficient and scalable logging.

 > [!IMPORTANT]
 > The project is in a very early stage; thus, breaking changes should be expected.